 The Hustle emerged from house parties in the Bronx as a blend of pre-existing Latin and African American dances.
 All these years later, a troupe of hustle-loving dancers (some never left the party, we learned) gave the dance a showcase.
 The meld of cultural history with wow-worthy dance talent was delivered by a nicely diverse rainbow coalition of girls, guys, and gender non-specifieds — across a range of ages.
 The show culminated a two-week Works & Process LaunchPAD residency at Chautauqua Institution.

 There were several learning opportunities throughout the evening, including at the end of the show, an invitation to come on stage and start dancing.
 There was no dearth of shrinking violets to take up this offer.
-The dance is married to its percolating underpinning, disco music, which for me is a guilty pleasure; and I thank my lucky stars that I lived in New York when those clever beat-driven tunes poured forth from boom boxes, whizzed by on car radios, and thumped the floors of dance studios.
-Those halcyon days when both guys and dolls dreamed of John Travolta spinning them like a top under a disco ball.
+The dance is married to its percolating underpinning, disco music, and in the long-gone era when I lived in New York, those beat-driven tunes poured forth from boom boxes, whizzed by on car radios, and thumped the floors of dance studios.
+They were halcyon days — when both guys and dolls dreamed of John Travolta spinning them like a top under a disco ball.
 The Hustle’s great cultural claim to fame was the way it united queer and straight communities through touch and rhythm, all in pursuit of pleasure and aerobics that club dancing augured.

 Created by Abdiel, Joana Matos, and Alessandra Marconi, the in-process performance used original music compositions by Emmy Award nominee Chari Glogovac-Smith.
 Commissioned by Works & Process, and supported by a consortium of partners including Jacob’s Pillow, The Meany Center, and residency partners Chautauqua Institution and The Church, Sag Harbor, Do The Hustle is an intersectional project that embodies inclusion, cultural and historical preservation, creativity, and innovation.
 All good stuff!